Naategh/PyCk/README.md

 ## License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details

+## Note
+Github began to ban Iranian accounts so if we got any problem you can find my projects on [Gitlab](https://gitlab.com/Naategh/)

 ## Contact
 - Email: manamtabeshekan@gmail.com
 - Telegram: @Naategh